 The site of Scarborough Airport was labeled "Airport (Abandoned)" on the 1978 USGS topo map.

-In the 1998 USGS aerial photo, the site bore no recognizable sign of having been a former airport.
+A 1998 USGS aerial photo of the site of Scarborough Airport bore no recognizable sign of having been an airport.

 The Public Works complex occupies the grassy spot upon which Ira Milliken stood to snap his historic photo above,

 and a Butler-type building now rises where the Lone Eagle waved to thousands of spectators.

 The site of Scarborough Airport is located southeast of the intersection of Manson Libby Road & Washington Avenue.

 Thanks to Chris Kennedy for pointing out this location.

 Casco Bay Naval Auxiliary Air Facility, Long Island, ME

 43.7, -70.15 (East of Portland, ME)